ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 #### Ensure that your device has the i8mm feature

-To test whether your phone chipset contains the i8mm feature, ensure that your phone has [usb debugging enabled](https://developer.android.com/studio/debug/dev-options), plug your phone in to your local development environment, and run
+To test whether your phone chipset contains the i8mm feature, run

 ```
 adb shell cat /proc/cpuinfo | grep i8mm